PaloAltoNetworks/pan-mcp-relay/README.md

 </a>

-Create a `.env` file in the project root with the following variables:
+Create a `.env` file in the git repo root with the following variables:

 ```sh
 # Required for Palo Alto Networks AI Security scanning